Evolution of strangeness and hyperons in quarkyonic matter: IdylliQ model with multiple flavors

 \subsection{Determination of the bulk composition}

 As done in Sec.~\ref{sec:flavorless} for isospin symmetric matter, we vary $f_n$ and $f_Y$ in the bulk to minimize the energy functional for a fixed $n_B$.
+Unlike the previous case where the application of $\Lhat$ to $f_q$ directly determines $f_N$, here we further must determine the composition through the energy consideration.

+The saturation condition imposes important constraints on the particle conversion processes.
+Even when $\mu_n$ exceeds $M_Y$, the weak decay $n(\ksh) \rightarrow Y(k=0)$ does not necessarily occur if the $d$-quark states are saturated.
+An extra process to open $d$-states in the bulk is needed for such decays, demanding an extra energy cost.

-A new element in this section is the saturation condition on the particle conversion processes.
-When one neutron converts into one hyperon, $n(k) \rightarrow Y(k)$, this opens the phase space for another hyperon to come to fill the state $Y(k)$, since neutrons contain two $d$-quarks while $\Sigma^0, \Lambda^0$ contain only single $d$-quark.
-This extra hyperon can be brought by the conversion of neutrons in the shell into hyperons in the bulk, $n(\ksh) \rightarrow Y(k)$.
+When one neutron converts into one hyperon, $n(k) \rightarrow Y(k)$, this opens the phase space for another hyperon to come to fill the state $Y(k)$, since neutrons contain two $d$-quarks while each of $\Sigma^0, \Lambda^0$ contains only single $d$-quark.
+This extra hyperon can be brought by the conversion of neutrons in the shell into hyperons in the bulk, $n(\ksh) \rightarrow Y(k)$, and this decay reduces the energy of the system.
 Through these sequences of the processes, not only the bulk but also the shell structure in momentum space are reorganized.

 One can examine the energy gain and cost for each process while keeping $n_B$ fixed.
 This can be manifestly done by varying $f_n$ and $f_Y$ as in Eq.~\eqref{eq:nb_fixed_vary}.
 The calculations are rather lengthy and we postpone the step-by-step calculations to the Appendix~\ref{sec:one-by-one}.
 Below, we show quicker calculations by focusing on the chemical equilibrium conditions.